 5. Your roaring 20s – putting it on preemptively

 In addition to avoiding sun overexposure, there are other things you can do to work against the clock as it were.
 As early as our 20s, our collagen production begins to diminish.
 As we age this trend continues.
 This means a loss of elasticity and an increase in fine lines and wrinkles will follow.
 And that means it might not be too soon to start using so-called anti-aging products that stimulate collagen production.
-However, most experts agree that the most important thing you can do for your skin in your 20s is to stay out of the sun and not smoke.
+However, most experts agree that the most important thing you can do for your skin in your 20s, especially early 20s is to stay out of the sun and not smoke.
 Still, some products can help stave off some signs of aging, and those are worth checking out.

 The only concern about starting an anti-aging regimen when you’re younger is encountering ingredients that interact adversely with your skin if it is already somewhat oily.
 If creams feel too heavy and you notice an increase in breakouts and blemishes, that’s probably not a good fit for you.
 You can choose moisturizers with retinol, unless you are pregnant or nursing, because those tend to help with skin cell regeneration and collagen production.
 Either way, you’ll just want to be aware if your skin is sensitive, and then adjust the dosage accordingly, or try back in a few years when your skin can use more of a boost.